Thomas S. Ricketts: Early life

 Born in Omaha, Nebraska, Thomas Stuart Ricketts is the son of Marlene Margaret (Volkmer) and Joe Ricketts, who founded Ameritrade when Tom was eight years old.
 Joe Ricketts let it be known that he wanted his children to establish themselves through their own hard work and would not be allowed to join TD Ameritrade until they reached the age of 30.

 Ricketts is one of four children.
 His brother Pete Ricketts, who lives in Omaha, was the Governor of Nebraska from 2015 to 2023 and is currently the junior U.S. Senator for Nebraska.
 His younger sister, Laura Ricketts, is a former corporate lawyer.
 His brother, Todd Ricketts was a board member of T.D.
 Ameritrade from 2011 to 2020, is on the board of Charles Schwab, and is a former finance chair of the Republican National Committee and entrepreneur.

 Education

 University of Chicago

-In 1983, Ricketts moved to Chicago in order to attend the University of Chicago with his older brother Peter, also a student at the University of Chicago.
+In 1983, Ricketts moved to Chicago in order to attend the University of Chicago with his younger brother Peter, also a student at the University of Chicago.
 Ricketts received a bachelor's degree from the university in 1988 and returned to receive his Master of Business Administration in 1993.
 Ricketts has given generous donations to the University of Chicago and established the 'New Year Scholarship Fund,' which awards an incoming student a full undergraduate scholarship.